iamehran/TwipClip/ARCHITECTURE.md

 ## Overview

 TwipClip is an AI-powered YouTube clip extraction tool that helps users create perfect video clips for their Twitter/X threads.
-It uses advanced AI (Claude Opus 4) for semantic matching and OpenAI's Whisper for transcription to automatically find the most relevant segments of a YouTube video that match your thread content.
+It uses advanced AI (Claude 3.7 Sonnet for semantic matching and OpenAI's Whisper for transcription to automatically find the most relevant segments of a YouTube video that match your thread content.

 ## Core Functionality